SteveBarnett/Remixing/_thinking/tao-te-ching-arthur-waley-translation.md

 ### Chapter 64

 > Therefore the Sage wants only things that are unwanted,
-> Sets no store by product difficult to get, ...
+> Sets no store by products difficult to get, ...

 ### Chapter 67